 Geographical and Training Specifics

-For private training in basic manners and obedience for pet dogs, we travel within 30 minutes of Wendell, MA (generally includes Wendell, New Salem, Orange, Athol, Greenfield, Northfield, Turners Falls, Montague, Leverett, Shutesbury, Erving, Petersham, Deerfield, South Deerfield, Warwick, Sunderland, and parts of Pelham, Belchertown, and north Amherst.
+For private training in basic manners and obedience for pet dogs, we travel within 30 minutes of Wendell, MA (generally includes Wendell, New Salem, Orange, Athol, Greenfield, Northfield, Turners Falls, Montague, Leverett, Shutesbury, Erving, Petersham, Deerfield, South Deerfield, Warwick, Sunderland, north Amherst, and parts of Pelham, Belchertown, and Hadley.

 For private service dog training, we travel within one hour of Wendell, MA, including the Pioneer Valley (Northampton, Amherst, and surrounding towns), north to Greenfield/Brattleboro and surrounding area, and the North Quabbin area (Orange, Athol, etc.).